 Revision Bariatric Surgery, Gastric Bypass Revision

-The Roux-en-Y gastric bypass (RYGB), once the most popular procedures, is now the second most commonly performed bariatric procedure in the US behind sleeve gastrectomy.
+The Roux-en-Y gastric bypass (RYGB), once the most popular procedure, is now the second most commonly performed bariatric procedure in the US behind the sleeve gastrectomy.
 While still considered to be the “gold standard” for surgical weight loss, it is not immune to failure, particularly in the super obese category (BMI≥50).
 This failure rate can be as high as 40 to 60 percent, depending on how failure is defined.

 Poor weight loss often leads patients to request a revision procedure.
 The most common indication for reoperation after RYGB is inadequate weight loss.